Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/requests-automation.md

 ![Linked Requests Automation](/_books/servicemanager-config/images/workflow-linked-requests.png)

 * **Add Linked Request**.
 This task is designed to link a single request to the request that is running the workflow.
 The Request ID of the request to be linked must be available to the workflow.
 This automates the manual feature provided on the [Link Request Action](/servicemanager-user-guide/service-portfolio/requests/link-action).
 * **Resolve Linked Requests**.
 This will update the status of the linked requests to *resolved*.
 This may excluded any request that has outstanding activities.
+This automates the manual *Resolve Linked Requests* option that is available on the [Resolve and Close](/servicemanager-user-guide/service-portfolio/requests/resolve-and-close-action) request action.
 * **Update Linked Requests**.
 This task will add a Timeline update to the linked requests.
 The update is a string of text that is provided in the `Content` option.

 ## Log Request